Pony-Lamb/CIS5500-Final-Project/README.md

 users to follow food influencers, participate in recipe replication discussions, and share cooking experiences.

+# Directory Description
+● Milestones： Contains the files that need to be completed and submitted for each milestone.

 # Milestone 1 - Project Proposal (Mar.
 2)
 Project Overview - Yongyin Yang